 Access Independent Health Services v.
 Wrigley

-Will consider whether trial court erred in striking down near-total abortion ban on bases that the law violates a woman’s fundamental right to obtain an abortion pre-viability and the exceptions are unconstitutionally vague.
-The North Dakota Supreme Court previously refused to stay the trial court ruling, finding at that juncture that the state had not shown it was likely to prevail on appeal.
+The North Dakota Supreme Court upheld the state’s abortion ban despite three of five justices concluding a health-risk exception was unconstitutionally vague, because the state constitution requires four justices to declare legislation unconstitutional.
+The court reversed a trial court that had struck down the ban on grounds it violated a woman’s fundamental right to obtain an abortion pre-viability and the exceptions were unconstitutionally vague.
+The state high court in January 2025, refused to stay that trial court ruling, finding at that juncture the state had not shown it was likely to prevail on appeal.

 Related Commentary